jerson/flutter-openpgp/README.md

 # OpenPGP

-Library for use openPGP with support for android, ios, web and hover, more comming
+Library for use openPGP with support for android, ios, web, linux and hover, more comming

 ## Contents